dragonhunt02/v-sekai-game/README.md

 :warning: **Caution**: In active development, see the current development builds on [Github](https://nightly.link/V-Sekai/world/workflows/build/main?preview).

+## What is it?

+V-Sekai is an open-source project that aims to bring social VR/VRSNS/metaverse components to the [Godot Engine](https://godotengine.org), including:

+- A generic multiplayer framework with VOIP support
+- Tools for loading and generating arbitrary user-generated content from the Godot Engine.
+- Avatar support with inverse kinematics.

 ## How do I get involved?

 We're happy to accept pull requests for features and bug fixes.